PrestaShop/open-source/content/office-hours/_index.md

 # PrestaShop Project's Office Hours

-The Office Hours initiative is about project members making themselves available to the community (almost) every Tuesday at [11 am (Paris time)](https://time.is/1100_in_Paris), to discuss everything related to the project.

-These meetings have already proven they were a great idea.
-There have been constructive discussions about many ongoing projects, pull requests, architectural decisions, etc. This is also a chance to answer some community questions and help them finish their contributions.
+The Office Hours initiative is about project members making themselves available to the community (almost) every Tuesday at [11 am (Paris time)](https://time.is/1100_in_Paris), to discuss ongoing projects, pull requests, architectural decisions, etc. This is also a chance to answer some community questions and help them finish their contributions.

 ## Join the next meeting!